8 Big Remodeling Ideas for Small Spaces

 If you think opening up your home might be the right option for you, there’s one more small home renovation idea you might want to consider: creating distinct separate zones in your home, each one designated for its own specific purposes.
 This can make your home more functional while also helping it feel more spacious.

-Create visual separation for each zone through the use of varied flooring material, area rugs, or distinct but cohesive décor.
-This tricks the eye into thinking that each room is larger than it is because each is delineated.
+Create visual separation for each zone using varied flooring material, area rugs, or distinct but cohesive décor.
+This tricks the eye into thinking that each room is larger than it is because each area is delineated.
 If you decide to remove walls, for example, between the kitchen and a dining area or a family room, you’ll still want to maintain the character of each room.
 At the same time, you’ll need to consider that your kitchen will be visible from your dining room or family room and vice versa.
 That means you should keep your distinctions subtle so that one room flows into the next.
 Some homeowners opt for a half wall to distinguish the boundaries between rooms.
 Others choose an open bookcase to divide the rooms because it functions as extra storage while still allowing you to look through into the other space.

 3. Find Out Whether There’s More than Meets the Eye